1965 in the Vietnam War: November

 In the Battle of Ap Bau Bang two regiments from the VC 9th Division attacked a night defensive position of the United States 2nd Battalion, 2nd Infantry Regiment at Ap Bàu Bàng, 25 km north of Thủ Dầu Một.
 The battle resulted in 146 VC killed and a further 50 estimated killed and 20 U.S. killed.

-Peter Hunting, an American member of the International Voluntary Service, is killed in a VC ambush in the Mekong Delta, becoming the first American civilian volunteer to be killed in the war.
+Peter Hunting, an American member of the International Voluntary Service, was killed in a VC ambush in the Mekong Delta, becoming the first American civilian volunteer to be killed in the war.